 Taking advantage of weather patterns can lead to much more dramatic images

-We all do it.
-We all search the Internet for cool images from around the world.
-It is an amazing way to be inspired, but is also a fantastic way to research and start to create your plan to shoot a certain location.
-I live in Tasmania, where we have Cradle Mountain National Park, which is one of Australia’s most popular locations for photographers.
+I do it.
+You do it.
+We ALL do it.
+Searching the internet (and specifically Google Images) for inspiration is a great way to inspire yourself.
+But not only that, is also a fantastic way to research and start to create your plan to shoot a certain location.
+I live in Tasmania, where we have Cradle Mountain National Park, which is one of Australia's most popular locations for photographers.
 Spend some time online searching images of your prospective locations; see how other photographers have shot that scene.
-This allows you to both look for possible new angles to compose your shot, as well as know what the most common images look like - to make your photo stand out you want to shoot it in a way that hasn’t been done hundreds of times already!
+This allows you to both look for possible new angles to compose your shot, as well as know what the most common images look like - to make your photo stand out you want to shoot it in a way that hasn't been done hundreds of times already!
 Taking note of what time of day the images look best will give you some insight for planning your visit.
 At Cradle Mountain, there is a real sweet spot in the morning and afternoon when the sun filters into the region and bathes the mountain in incredible light, but you would have to know this in advance to take advantage of it.
 This approach is incredibly important and works for all locations around the world.

 Along with a plethora of images available to view on social media, it is actually a great place to gain motivation and inspiration for your landscape photography.
 Instagram is an excellent source of imagery.
 The use of hashtags (#) also makes researching locations very easy.
 Use the most common hashtag from your chosen location and start your research.
-As you learn more about the location you can refine this search to try and hone in on some of the more creative perspectives.
+You will start to see images taken from different angles and perspectives - factor this into your planning.
+What angle to you want to approach the image from, and how will you get there?
 Again, always take note of what time of day or year these photos have been taken, note the composition and angles utilised, and determine which weather patterns bring the location to life.
 Some locations look best during a sunny summer day, others come alive in winter with snow, and some more dramatic locations may even look best in stormy weather.
 Being able to view these different situations in advance can be extraordinarily helpful to nail your perfect shot.

 Time of Day